 7. Debunking Shock Therapy: The Clash of Two Market Reform Paradigms

-Isabella Weber is Assistant Professor of economics at the University of Massachusetts, Amherst, and Research Leader for China at the Political Economy Research Institute.
+Isabella M. Weber is Assistant Professor of Economics at the University of Massachusetts, Amherst.

-Dwight H. Perkins, Harold Hitchings Burbank Research Professor of Political Economy, Harvard University, former director of the Harvard Institute for International Development
+DWIGHT H. PERKINS, Harvard University, Director of the Harvard Institute for International Development, 1980–1995

-James K. Galbraith, Lloyd M. Bentsen Jr. Chair, The University of Texas at Austin, former chief technical adviser to China's State Planning Commission for macroeconomic reform
+JAMES K. GALBRAITH, The University of Texas at Austin, former Chief Technical adviser to China's State Planning Commission for macroeconomic reform

 Isabella Weber's book gives an excellent historical overview of China's economic statecraft bringing the reader to the crucial period of market reforms and to the decision to avoid the full implementation of the neoliberal agenda, thus setting the stage for the fastest and longest growth in world history.